Sesame seed cake

 Sesame seed cake (芝麻醬燒餅) is a cake made of sesame seeds, often combined with honey as a sweetener.
 The cake is round and is brown in color with sesame seeds sprinkled evenly on the surface of the cake.
-It is quite similar to the Huangqiao sesame cake (simplified Chinese: 黄桥烧饼).
+Although there are several variations, it is quite similar to the Huangqiao sesame cake (simplified Chinese: 黄桥烧饼).

+History

+During the Tang Dynasty, Arab traders would travel between China and the West, spreading their Islamic culture including religion and cuisine.
+Chinese converts thus became known as the Hui people (Huízú), who are associated with this street food for their historical Islamic influences.
+The earliest record of shao bing was seen in a Chinese historical text, Zīzhì Tōngjiàn (“Comprehensive Mirror to Aid in Government”), a pioneering reference work in Chinese historiography in the form of a chronicle.